Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-51-anticlimax.md

 "So in all the excitement, we clean forgot about these things.
 That’s what you’re telling me."

 Champion Meereo made a sound that was half a sigh and half a chitter. "...That’s more-or-less exactly right, yes.
-We had… well, bigger priorities."
+We had... well, bigger priorities."

 Wilde had to nod to that.
 "Yeah, no shit."

-Just the invasion of the Gaoian homeworld, the raid on the Ring Orbital, Rvzrk… *‘Bigger priorities’* was putting it more than a little bit mildly.
+Just the invasion of the Gaoian homeworld, the raid on the Ring Orbital, Rvzrk... *‘Bigger priorities’* was putting it more than a little bit mildly.
 And now, JETS Team Two was coming in to finish a job that JETS Team One - who didn’t even *exist* any more—had started literal years ago.

 He looked out the porthole window at the planet below them again.
 From what Coombes had told him, they were in for a few weeks of being constantly damp, and saturating in the smell of rotting meat.
 Apparently folks had lived down there once.
 A flourishing civilization had made it all the way to their version of the 1970s before finally the Hierarchy managed to trick or provoke them into a global nuclear war and then mopped up the remains.

 And then they’d gone and built a comms relay of some kind right in the middle of the least pleasant swampy spot on the planet.
-There were deserts down there, rolling grasslands, sweeping coastlines, wind-swept steppes, soaring mountains and all the rest of it… but Big Hotel had decided that the primest real estate going was a bog that smelled like a bin full of week-old raw chicken.
+There were deserts down there, rolling grasslands, sweeping coastlines, wind-swept steppes, soaring mountains and all the rest of it... but Big Hotel had decided that the primest real estate going was a bog that smelled like a bin full of week-old raw chicken.

 Fucking lovely.
 Thank Christ this planet here wasn’t the mission planet.